telefonicaid/iotagent-json/docs/installationguide.md

 * **configRetrieval**: this flag indicates whether the incoming notifications to the IoTAgent should be processed using the bidirectionality plugin from the latest versions of the library or the JSON-specific configuration retrieval mechanism (described in the User Manual).
 Simultaneous use of both mechanisms is not allowed.
+* **compressTimestamp**: this flags enables the timestamp compression mechanism, described in the User Manual.

 #### MQTT configuration
 These are the currently available MQTT configuration options: